akar-0/linux/NFS_chroot.md

 # chroot on distant computer using nfs

-*(See bsdvodsky's post on [this forums.gentoo.org thread](https://forums.gentoo.org/viewtopic-p-2408037.html))*
+## Features and limitations

 * Useful to get faster building operations in cases where the NFS server's CPU (the server) is very slow on comparison to the client (the server's CPU is totally passive).
-* For compiling tasks, it's easy to configure, more direct and apparently , at least in some configurations, more efficient than distcc.
+* For compiling tasks, it's easy to configure, more direct and apparently, at least in some configurations, more efficient than distcc.
-* Requires both computers have the same architecture and the same gcc version (among possible other restrictions)
+* Requires both computers have the same architecture and the same gcc version (among possible other restrictions).
-* May fail on some packages (in my case failed with dev-python/PyQtWebEngine , but could be because of a remaining unsuccessful  distcc config not properly stopped...), possible permission problems (?)...
+* Points to make clear: may fail on some packages, possible permission problems (?)...
-* Proved with X96_64 arch's Intel i5-9400 CPU's client, several old dual-cores and an i3 4 x 3,06 GHz as servers; gcc version 9.3.0.
+* Proved with X96_64 arch's Intel i5-9400 CPU's client, several old dual-cores and an i3 4 x 3,06 GHz as servers; gcc version 9.3.0 / 9.3.0-r1.

 ## How to do it

-All following commands must be executed as the root user.
+**All following commands must be executed as the root user.**

 You'll need nfs-utils package on both computers.
 To emerge it: